PhD in Psychology, 2023

 BSc in Psychology, 2018

-I previously worked as a graduate reseracher in Dimitris Pinotsis’ Lab at City - University of London where I used dynamic causal modelling to investigate drivers of resting state activity in the rat’s vibrissal somatosensory system.
+Besides my PhD, I am working as a tutor in Research Methods and Statistics at the University of Edinburgh.
+Prior to joining UoE, I worked as a graduate reseracher in Dimitris Pinotsis’ Computational Neuroscience Lab at City - University of London where I used dynamic causal modelling to investigate drivers of resting state activity in the rat’s vibrissal somatosensory system.
 Prior to moving to London I worked as a research assistant in Henry Otgaar’s’ Lab based in Maastricht.
 The results of my work as RA can be found here.